Application by Mater Misericordiae Ltd Trading AS Mater

 What happened

 Mater Misericordiae Ltd, trading as Mater, applied to vary redundancy pay for a former employee.
-The employee was offered acceptable employment after their redundancy.
+The Applicant was offered acceptable employment after their redundancy.
 They rejected this offer.
-Mater sought to reduce the employee’s redundancy pay to zero.
+Mater sought to reduce the Applicant’s redundancy pay to zero.

 What was decided

 The Fair Work Commission agreed to vary the redundancy pay.
-The Commission found the employee rejected an acceptable offer of employment.
-Commissioner Simpson reduced the redundancy pay to zero.
+The Commissioner found the Applicant rejected an acceptable offer of employment.
+The Commissioner reduced the redundancy pay to zero.
 The decision states, 'I accept the submission that the offer of re-employment was acceptable.'

 What it means for employers